bizzkoot/radarr_cleanup/MACOS_GUIDE.md

    }
    ```
    ^O to save, ^X to exit
-   ⚠️ IMPORTANT: Replace "YOUR_API_KEY_HERE" with your actual Radarr API key
+   ⚠️ IMPORTANT: Replace "YOUR_API_KEY_HERE" with your actual Radarr API key.
+You can also use other editors like `vim` or create the file graphically.

 7. **Download Script**
    ```bash